factorial-io/tobey/README.md

 ### Result Reporters

 Tobey currently supports multiple methods to handle results.
-You can either store them locally on disk, or forward them to a webhook endpoint.
+You can either store them locally on disk, forward them to a webhook endpoint, or store them in Amazon S3.

 When you configure the crawler to **store results on disk**, it will save the results to the local filesystem.
 By default the results are saved in the same directory as the crawl